Overview

 Improvement relief

-- It provides relief from higher business rates bills, where the increase in your bill was due to making certain improvements to your property
+- provides relief from higher business rates bills, where the increase in your bill was due to making certain improvements to your property

 To be eligible for improvement relief, you must: